The Growing Place

 Planting & Growing

 Woodland Stonecrop will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 15 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in partial shade to shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.
 It can be propagated by division.